Universe-2025-SEC1364W-Templates/workshop-guide/section3-always-on.md

 ## Security Passport checkpoint

 Return to the [Security Passport](security-passport.md) and mark off the remaining sections.
+You should have completed the following stamps:

+- [x] 3.
+Release with integrity
+- [x] 4.
+Keep the receipts
+- [x] 8.
+Handle vulns like a pro
+- [x] 10.
+Trust your builds
+- [x] 11.
+Track and report

 Congratulations, we've completed our security _world tour_! 🚀